-Further detail is included in their Stewardship Code 2021 which can be viewed at https://www.abrdn.com/docs?editionId=50636955-103f-47cb-86e2-036aec4d30d4 Pages 37 & 38 include an ESG Impact Dial case study which provides an example of the output of using this analysis.
+Further detail is included in their Stewardship Code 2022 which can be viewed at: ASI Stewardship Report 2022

+Pages 37 & 38 include an ESG Impact Dial case study which provides an example of the output of using this analysis.

 C. Infrastructure - JP Morgan (JPM) Infrastructure Investment Fund (IIF) JPM use a 10-metric framework for ESG integration when evaluating opportunities.
-In 2021 IIF updated its ESG policy to include this 'ESG in Action' framework.
 This framework prioritises key components of ESG that fit within the organisations strategy, risk management systems and culture namely safety; culture; customer; community; cyber and climate.
+For further information see 'ESG Integration' Report at